 In conjunction with ILI analyses, pipeline companies have used software applications, such as RSTRENG, to make repair decisions for corrosion in straight pipe.
 While improvements have been made to RSTRENG, no developments have taken place to address corrosion in pipe fittings.
 Similarly, other threats like mechanical damage and dents have been evaluated using prescriptive, one-size-fits-all solutions written into federal codes and industry pipeline standards such as ASME 31.8.
-For example, the criteria used for decision making regarding plain dents is the dent depth to pipe-diameter ratio.
-These simplistic analysis methods do not consider dent profile details (i.e. curvature of sharpness of the dent), pipe properties, and pipeline operating conditions when making decisions on necessary repairs.
+For example, the criteria used for decision making regarding plain dents is often based on the dent depth to pipediameter ratio, although the current addition of ASME B31.8 does allow under certain conditions strains in dents up to 6 percent.
+These simplistic analysis methods do not consider dent profile details (i.e. curvature or sharpness of the dent), pipe properties, and pipeline operating conditions when making decisions on necessary repairs.
 While these generic analyses can generate information for making IMP decisions, they often result in recommending unnecessary repairs.
 The repairs are then made using simple but effective methods such as steel sleeves or replacement of the damaged pipe.
 In recent years steel sleeves have been supplemented with composite repair sleeves.

 As will be presented, the proposed EB-IMP offers industry an alternative or improvements to conventional integrity management approaches.
-The uniqueness of the EB-IMP is based in large part to the inclusion of full-scale testing when appropriate to reduce the potential uncertainties in numerical modeling and provide greater confidence for the operator in understanding what conditions can lead to failure of the pipeline.
-By understanding failure modes, industry can select appropriate design margins to ensure safe operation, while at the same time not imposing overly-burdensome safety margins that force operators to use unreasonably low pressure levels.
+The uniqueness of the EB-IMP is based in large part on the inclusion of full-scale testing, when appropriate, to reduce the potential uncertainties in numerical modeling and provide greater confidence for the operator in understanding what conditions can lead to failure of the pipeline.
+By understanding failure modes, industry can select appropriate design margins to ensure safe operation, while at the same time avoiding overly-burdensome safety margins that force operators to use unreasonably low pressure levels.
 Another important element of the EB-IMP is that it includes developing repair solutions to extend the useful life of pipelines with known imperfections.